GHG Emissions and Energy-related Targets

 After calculating the profit and loss by applying the internal carbon price to the GHG emissions of the target property, we use the data as a reference for investment decisions (when emissions can be calculated).

-By selecting suppliers with low emissions, we aim to reduce the risk of increased procurement costs when a carbon tax is introduced in the future.
+Calculate conversion amount by applying the internal carbon price to the GHG emissions corresponding to energy procurement, and select the low-emission suppliers with the aim of limiting the risk of increased procurement cost when a carbon tax is introduced in the future.

 Example